Chlamydia is the most common sexually transmitted infection in the UK, and the one we test people for the most.

 If left untreated it can lead to infertility - which means you might never be able to have children or it might be more difficult, this is because it can cause scar tissues inside the genitals so sperm and eggs might not be able to travel to where they need to to have baby.

-A short course of antibiotics and no sex for a week and the infection will be gone.
+A short course of antibiotics and don't have sex until you've completed the treatment.
 It's really important not to pass on partially treated infections as the bacteria can become resistant to treatment in the future.

 Repeatedly catching this infection can lead to further damage as well as the treatment potentially not being as effective as it should